nadjapereira/nadjapereira/README.md

 ### Hi there 👋

-- 🔍 Looking for a new job opportunity as web analytics developer 💙
+- 🔍 Looking for a new job opportunity as a web analytics developer 💙
+- 🎓 I'm a Postgraduate MBA in Big Data Analysis
 - 🔭 I’m a former IBM employee
-- 🌱 I’m currently learning Web analytics developer, Big data and, Machine learning topics.
+- 🌱 I’m currently learning Web analytics development
 - 👯 I’m looking to collaborate on free projects for black women's rights
-- 🤔 I’m looking for help with javascript, python and SQL
+- 🤔 I’m looking for help with JavaScript, Python and SQL
 - 💬 Ask me about anything
 - 📫 How to reach me: nadja@nadjapereira.com
 - 😄 Pronouns: she/her